freeCodeCamp/guide/src/pages/machine-learning/index.md

 ---
 ## Machine Learning

-As a pioneer in artificial intelligence Arthur Samuel in 1959 defined Machine Learning as "the field of study that gives computers the ability to learn without being explicitly programmed."
+Arthur Samuel, a pioneer in artificial intelligence, defined Machine Learning in 1959 as "the field of study that gives computers the ability to learn without being explicitly programmed."

 A more formal definition of Machine Learning is provided by Prof Tom Mitchell of CMU: